okyntary/tp/docs/UserGuide.md

 ### Finding a person: `findp`

-Finds all the people in ePoch whose name matches any of the search keywords.
+Finds all the people in ePoch whose name matches any of the search keywords, along with all CCAs they are enrolled in, as well as all reminders associated with these CCAs.

 Format: `findp FIRST_WORD [SECOND_WORD] ....`